bboc/s3patterns/slides/slides.md

 An organization is not a closed system, it is an open network with many connections to the "outside".

-Keep the sytem open by adding connections as temporary or permanent members in decision making and experiments:
+Keep the system open by adding connections as temporary or permanent members in decision making and experiments:

 * external experts: benefit from outside perspective and knowledge
 * representatives of affected parties: integrate existing relationships ( ➤ Those Affected Decide)